Associate Professor of Biology

 In our laboratory, we use molecular, genetic, genomic, and microbiological techniques to study populations of native and introduced -- including pathogenic -- bacteria in natural streams and soils.
 Our main interest is in the lateral transfer of genes to and among bacteria in streams and soils.
 Lateral gene transfer - as opposed to the 'vertical' transfer of genes via simple cell division - allows genes to move between mature cells and thus to potentially spread very quickly through a population and even from species to species.
 Lateral gene transfer has had a profound effect on genome evolution, on pollutant biodegradation, and particularly on the development of antibiotic resistance in bacteria.
 Our current focus is on the transfer of resistance genes in stream waters and sediments.
 Antibiotic overuse and misuse may lead to selection for resistance genes, many of which are found on mobile genetic elements such as plasmids and transposons, and these can potentially be transferred from human or animal strains to bacteria in the environment.
 Resistant environmental bacterial populations may then act as environmental reservoirs and evolutionary "incubators" of resistance genes, thus providing new variants and combinations of resistance phenotypes for subsequent transfer to human and animal pathogenic bacteria.
 We are currently using genetic 'capture' techniques and comparative genomics methods to study actively transferring resistance plasmids which, though acquired from native stream bacteria, may have their origins in introduced, antibiotic-selected fecal bacteria.

-- DNA sequencing of antibiotic resistance plasmids captured directly from environmental bacterial populations.
+- Capture and genotypic and phenotypic characterization of antibiotic resistance plasmids from stream bacterial populations.
 These plasmids confer unexpected resistance to human clinical antibiotics and thus may indicate the presence of an unexplored reservoir of resistance genes in streams and soils (Turner et al., 2015; Herrick et al., 2015; Herrick et al., 2014)

 - Metagenomics of skin bacteria of the red-backed salamander (Muletz et al.,2012)